daddyofadoggy/blog/posts/Scratch_to_Scale/Distributed_Data_Parallel/report_ddp.md

 ### The Core Idea

 Imagine you're a teacher grading 100 homework assignments.
-You could:
+You could

 - **Option A**: Grade all 100 assignments yourself (slow!)
 - **Option B**: Split the assignments among 4 teaching assistants, each grades 25 assignments (4x faster!)